TeshiKTB/monthly-payments/README.md

 # monthly-payments
- Application for tracking and recording monthly fees for group members
+ Fullstack application for tracking and recording monthly fees of group members.
+It includes a monolithic backend built with Spring Boot and a modern frontend application.

 ---

 ## Overview

 The objective of the application is the management of group members and the membership fee for each of them.
+This system allows users to:
+- Authenticate and track the monthly membership payments for all group members
+- Register and manage group members (ADMIN)
+- Record, delete and update monthly membership payments (ADMIN)
+- Viw data through a clean and responsive web interface

 ---